fcdoc/doc/en/flashduty/configure_flashduty/how_to_integrate_alerts.md

 # Various alarm access methods

-FlashDuty serves as a unified alarm processing platform, which itself does not generate alarm data.
-It is necessary to integrate alarm events from third-party monitoring platforms into FlashDuty to achieve unified alarm reception, noise reduction, dispatching, notification, resolution, analysis, and automation, such as alarms from monitoring platforms like Nightingale/FlashCat, Zabbix, Prometheus, and alerts from major cloud service providers.
-For more types, please refer to [Alarm Integration](https://docs.flashcat.cloud/zh/flashduty/custom-alert-integration-guide).
+FlashDuty serves as a unified alert processing platform that does not generate alert data on its own.
+It requires integrating alert events from third-party monitoring platforms such as Nightingale/FlashCat, Zabbix, Prometheus, and alerts from major cloud service providers into FlashDuty to facilitate unified alert reception, noise reduction, dispatching, notification, resolution, analysis, and automation.
+For more types, please refer to [Alarm Integration](/integration_guide/alert_integration/custom_alert_integration_guide).

 ## Access methods